 In his book, Visions: How Science Will Revolutionize the 21st Century, Kaku sets out an overall picture of what is happening in science today that will revolutionize our future.[i]
-He begins by noting the three great themes of 20th century science—the atom, the computer, and the gene.
+He begins by noting the three great themes of 20th-century science—the atom, the computer, and the gene.
 The revolutions associated with these themes ultimately aim at a complete understanding of matter, mind, and life.
 Progress toward reaching our goals has been stunning—in just the past few years more scientific knowledge has been created than in all previous human history.
-We no longer need to be passive observers of nature, we can be its active directors; we are moving from discover of nature’s laws to their masters.
+We no longer need to be passive observers of nature, we can be its active directors; we are moving from discovering nature’s laws to being the masters of those laws.

 The bio-molecular revolution began with the unraveling of the double helix in the 1950s.
 We found that our genetic code was written on the molecules within the cells—DNA.
 The techniques of molecular biology allow us to read the code of life like a book.
 With the owner’s manual for human beings, science and medicine will be irrevocably altered.
 Instead of watching life we will be able to direct it almost at will.

 Hence we are moving from the unraveling stage to the mastery stage in our understanding of nature.
 We are like aliens from outer space who land and view a chess game.
 It takes a long time to unravel the rules and merely knowing the rules doesn’t make one a grandmaster.
 We are like that.
 We have learned the rules of matter, life, and mind but are not yet their masters.
 Soon we will be.